lucharo/recipes/README.md

 * Add tags to recipes that I have tried, perhaps as markdown metadata (still don't know how mkdocs handles metadata)
 * Add I'm feeling lucky button
 * Add js/ts logic to easily scale recipes linearly
-* Do more advanced parsing of recipes
+* Do more advanced parsing of recipes - maybe with an LLM
-* Keep an eye out for when they make [the blog feature of material-mkdocs](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/) available